How to Sell Used Toys for Cash: 5 Top Tips

 Your inability to let go of your old toys may not be a bad thing after all.
 When I decided to sell off my Pez collection last year, I was shocked to learn that one Santa Pez dispenser that I sold was worth more than $100.
 Unfortunately, I found that out too late — only after I sold it for $10.
 Oops!
 Don’t make the same mistake as I did.
 Look through your childhood toys to see if they’re worth money.
 Here are some tips for how to sell used toys for the best possible price:

 Take some time to go through your toys to see which ones are in mint condition (i.e. still in boxes), excellent condition, good condition, and you-can-just-toss-them condition.
 There’s no point to holding onto one that’s in terrible condition unless it’s truly rare.
 But if you have old toys that are lovingly used, see if you can clean them.

-Also, if you have toys that are part of a collection or series (like a bunch of Star Wars figurines from the same year), keep them together.
-Second-hand toys like these may be worth more.
-For example, a Webkinz stuffed animal collection sold for $1,500.
+Also, if you have used toys that are part of a collection or series (like a bunch of Star Wars figurines from the same year), keep them together.
+Old toys like these may be worth more.
+For example, a Webkinz stuffed animal collection once sold for $1,500.
 That’s about $100 for each stuffed animal!
 Once you have all of your toys sorted, do a bit of digging to see what they may be worth.